MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/enable-setup-copilot.md

     1. In the Sales Hub app, select **Settings** > **Security** > **Security Roles**.

-    1. Select the security role you want to edit and select the **Core Records** tab.
+    1. Select the security role that you want to edit and select the **Core Records** tab.

     1. Under **Miscellaneous Privileges** and select the following privileges:
         - **View Audit History**